Awanit512/GitWithAr512/readme.md

 	git push -u origin main

 		Enter urs username and Password if promplted  : to push yr changes to github repo. ( remember the password is that ssh deploy key. if forgot then set up the new one by following same step as detailed above in ^^^^^)

+		If not working see this video : https://www.youtube.com/watch?v=ytSoabxSQ6E

+		May be github is saying that Key is in use in that case generate new Personal access token as u may be probbly doing things via HTTP and not ssh.

 ------------------------------------------------------------------------------------------------------------------------------------------------------